 Best Water Quality Beaches

-Top-rated beaches with the cleanest water based on 5 years of NJDEP monitoring data.
+The cleanest beaches at the Jersey Shore, based on 5 years of NJDEP water quality data

 268